iviviano/Algorithms/Grading/HWA.md

 Honor Code:

+Notes:
+- Your are correct that OCaml implements if-then conditions, but the syntax you gave is wrong.

 Submission & Language Preference                   7/12 (**-5 points** for not submitting the preference survey) Section A (Overview)                               18/18 Section B (Language)                               /30